 Why did you choose to study at London Met?

-I discovered London Met ran a four-year extended degree in dietetics and nutrition which was ideal for me, as I wanted to go into this area but didn’t have the necessary science qualifications for a standard four-year dietetics course.
+I discovered London Met ran a four-year extended degree in dietetics and nutrition [the University now runs a range of science-related foundation year degree programmes], which was ideal for me, as I wanted to go into this area but didn’t have the necessary science qualifications for a standard four-year dietetics course.
 I read up about London Met’s dietetics department and was really impressed.

 What did you think of the facilities?

 The facilities were really excellent – there was everything there you needed to make the connection between lectures and practical work.
 There were bod pods and tanita scales for body fat analysis for example, which is what is used within the nutrition research industry.
 We also had exams in model rooms so we could gain skills and experience with patients.

 Were there opportunities for practical work or industry placements?

 The course involved three different placements of one week, 12 weeks and 14 weeks, so we were able to gain an excellent knowledge of nutrition and dietetics in the acute and community settings and within a local public health department.
 I was placed at the Whittington hospital and within the community dietetics teams based at Homerton University hospital and Bromley Healthcare, so it was also useful gaining experience in three different hospitals with different cultures.

 What did you like best about your course?

 I think the best thing for me was the support from the staff – it was four tough years so to get unlimited support, access to great facilities and practical placement opportunities made it a really comprehensive course.